gitslaton/HARIS/semantics.md

 IF expr1 THEN expr2 ELSE expr3
 ```
 * expr1 must be a BOOL expression
-* expr2 and expr3 must have the same type
+* expr2 and expr3 must be of the same type

 ### Tuples ###